Marzogh/SPIMemory/README.md

 <hr>
 ##### Primary commands
 ###### begin()
 Must be called at the start in setup().
-This function detects the type of chip being used and sets parameters accordingly
+This function detects the type of chip being used and sets parameters accordingly.
 ###### getID()
-Fetches the JEDEC ID as a 32 bit number.
+Fetches the JEDEC ID as a 32-bit value.
+###### getCapacity()
+Returns the capacity as a 32-bit value.
+###### getmaxPage()
+Returns the maximum number of pages in the flash memory as a 32-bit value.
+###### getAddress()
+Gets the next available address for use.
+Has two variants:
+* Takes the size of the data as an argument and returns a 32-bit address
+* Takes a three variables, the size of the data and two other variables to return a page number value & an offset into.

+All addresses in the in the sketch must be obtained via this function or not at all.
 <hr>
 ##### Read commands
 All read commands take a last boolean argument 'fastRead'.
 This argument defaults to FALSE, but when set to TRUE carries out the Fast Read instruction so data can be read at up to the memory's maximum frequency.